erossini/reactjs_koans/README.md

   * [React docs](https://facebook.github.io/react/docs/getting-started.html) - it's a great source of in-depth information about React.
   * [Why keys are important in React](http://blog.arkency.com/2014/10/react-dot-js-and-dynamic-children-why-the-keys-are-important/) - great reading explaining the reason for React's keys.
   * [Reactiflux](http://www.reactiflux.com/).
 User group on Slack.
 You can meet a lot of people using React there.
 There's a channel for beginners `needhelp`.

-# What is it changed?
-In this version you find a new file under execises called "ContactForm".